Noomi Rapace biography

 Swedish actress Noomi Rapace found her love for acting at just seven years old after she was offered a part in an Icelandic film.
 The role was minor, uncredited, and had no lines, but it was all it took for Rapace to know that she wanted to be an actress.
 At 15, she packed her bags and left Iceland to join a theater school in Stockholm.

 Her first big break came in 1996 when she won the recurring role of Lucinda Gonzales in the Swedish soap opera Tre kronor.
 After spending a year on the series, she decided to go back to school and in 1998, she joined Skara Skolscen, an acting school in Sweden.
 This gave her the boost she needed to land roles on some of Stockholm's biggest stages.

-In 2011, Rapace made her English film debut with her gypsy fortune-teller role in Guy Ritchie's Sherlock Holmes: A Game of Shadows, which was released in December 2011.
+In 2011, Rapace made her English film debut with her gypsy fortune-teller role in Guy Ritchie's Sherlock Holmes: A Game of Shadows , which was released in December 2011.
 She starred in Prometheus alongside Michael Fassbender, Charlize Theron, and Patrick Wilson.
-Her most recent film is Passion (2013) where she stars alongside Rachel McAdams, the crime drama Dead Man Down (2013) with Colin Farrel, the drama The Drop (2014) with Tom Hardy, and the sci-fi thrillers Rupture (2016) and Alien: Covenant (2017).
+More recently, she appeared in Passion (2012) alongside Rachel McAdams, the crime drama Dead Man Down (2013) with Colin Farrel, the drama The Drop (2014) with Tom Hardy, and the sci-fi thrillers Rupture (2016) and Alien: Covenant (2017).

 Noomi Rapace Filmography